USGS-R/river-dl/README.md

         module load cuda11.3/toolkit/11.3.0
         export LD_LIBRARY_PATH=/cm/shared/apps/nvidia/TensorRT-6.0.1.5/lib:/cm/shared/apps/nvidia/cudnn_8.0.5/lib64:$LD_LIBRARY_PATH
-3. Follow steps 1-4 above as you would to run the workflow locally (note, you may need to change `tensorflow` to `tensoflow-gpu` in the `environment.yml`).
+3. Follow steps 1-5 above as you would to run the workflow locally (note, you may need to change `tensorflow` to `tensoflow-gpu` in the `environment.yml`).

+_After building your environment, you may want to make sure the recommended versions of PyTorch and CUDA were installed according to the [PyTorch documentation](https://pytorch.org/).
+You can see the installed versions by calling `conda list` within your activated environment._

 ### The data
 The data used to run this model currently are specific to the Delaware River Basin but will soon be made more generic.